agilbert1412/Archipelago.Gifting.Net/README.md

 ```cs
 double Distance(GiftTrait[] giftTraits, Dictionary<string, Tuple<double, double>> traits, out bool isCompatible);
 ```
-For this methods, all the traits of the registered gift with the same name have been added together for performance reasons
+For this method, all the traits of the registered gift with the same name have been added together for performance reasons

 ## Rejecting a Gift